govguide/optimism-resource-center/Grants/Collective Grants Overview.md

 **How to apply:**

 - The [[Grants Council]] processes applications on five-week cycles during regular Voting Cycles.
-You can reference the [governance calendar](https://calendar.google.com/calendar/u/0/r?cid=Y19mbm10Z3VoNm5vbzZxZ2JuaTJncGVyaWQ0a0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t)for schedule and deadlines.
+You can reference the [governance calendar](https://calendar.google.com/calendar/u/0/r?cid=Y19mbm10Z3VoNm5vbzZxZ2JuaTJncGVyaWQ0a0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) for schedule and deadlines.
 - Apply [here](https://app.charmverse.io/op-grants/page-701220845245208)!
 To understand the types of grants the Council would like to make, please see Requests for Grants (Coming soon!)
 - Watch [How to Apply to Grants Council](https://www.loom.com/share/e128bd6cca844fa7ae47a91510d37bda)

 ### 2. Token House **Missions**

+>[!warning]
+> Token House Missions are currently closed for applications.
+Below information might be outdated.

 Missions are specific pieces of work proposed by contributors.
 The Token House votes on approving Missions once per Season (roughly once every four-six months).

 [[Token House Missions|Missions]] support a broader range of grants than the Grants Council.
-Any initiative that aligns with one of [[Collective Intents]] can receive a grant!
+Any initiative that aligns with one of [[(OLD) Collective Intents (Season 4)|Collective Intents]] can receive a grant!
 Missions should be specific initiatives that can be completed start-to-finish (marked done by the end of the Season).
 You can propose a Mission under Intent #1, Intent #3, or Intent #4.
 All proposals under Intent #2 should be grant applications that will be processed by the Grants Council as outlined above in 1.

 Here is a good [example](https://gov.optimism.io/t/superchain-governance-deep-dive/5920).